jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ## SDR Hardware 101

-The one I brought was a [Nooelec NESDR SMArt v4 SDR](https://www.nooelec.com/store/nesdr-smart-sdr.html) (~30€).
+The one I bought was a [Nooelec NESDR SMArt v4 SDR](https://www.nooelec.com/store/nesdr-smart-sdr.html) (~30€).
 This model, similarly to other popular ones, including the [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/), share the same [RTL2832U](https://www.realtek.com/en/products/communications-network-ics/item/rtl2832u) chipset, which was originally developed by Realtek as a high-performance DVB-T COFDM demodulator with USB 2.0 support.
-Palosaari _et al._ found out that it was possible to access the raw I/Q data of these cheap DVB-T dongle, access made simple by the [custom software driver](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr) developed by Steve Markgraf.
+Palosaari _et al._ found out that it was possible to access the raw I/Q data of these cheap DVB-T dongle, which was made simple by the [custom software driver](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr) developed by Steve Markgraf.

 There are some characteristics of these low-cost SDRs that are a good insight to their functioning (using the mentioned Nooelec as a reference):

 - Approx. Frequency Range: 24MHz — 1750MHz
-  - Lower frequencies -- i.e., shortwaves -- can be reach using a cheap [upconverter](https://www.nooelec.com/store/sdr/sdr-addons/ham-it-up.html);
+  - Lower frequencies -- i.e., shortwaves -- can be reached using a cheap [upconverter](https://www.nooelec.com/store/sdr/sdr-addons/ham-it-up.html);
 - Rx only:
   - Reduces the capability of creating radio interferences and make other mistakes while experimenting with it;
 - SMA Female antenna connector: